 Race Engineer, No. 12 Verizon Team Penske Dallara/Chevrolet

-Over the past 13 years, Faustino has steadily built an impressive career in motorsports.
-Early in his career he worked almost exclusively with rookie drivers - including Power - before settling in with the quick Australian at Team Penske.
+Over the past 17 years, Faustino has steadily built an impressive career in motorsports.
+Early in his career, he worked almost exclusively with rookie drivers – including Power – before settling in with the fast Australian racer at Team Penske.

 Faustino served as an engineer at Conquest Racing during the 2005 and 2006 seasons as he helped produce the first ever Champ Car podium finish for the team and then-rookie driver Andrew Ranger.

 Faustino began his professional racing career as one of the original employees of the start-up racing team, Sierra Sierra Enterprises.
 He spent four years with Sierra Sierra working first with the team's Formula Mazda operation and then in its winning Atlantic Series program.

 During his college years at Rutgers University, Faustino was involved with the school's Formula SAE team as he designed and built race cars for collegiate competition.
 Faustino graduated with honors from Rutgers University with a Bachelor's of Science in Mechanical Engineering.

 Faustino, his wife Alison and their daughters Nora and Grace currently live in Mooresville, NC.